| |

 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

 Many of you have shared with me that you are uncomfortable when you wear black in the summer.
-A dark color usually connected to the colder months, black clothing can seem hot and heavy when the temps rise.
-I’m a fan of the color black all year round, and regularly wear it in summer.
-Some advice on how to wear black in the summer without looking out of season or being uncomfortable:
+A dark color usually associated with the colder months, black clothing can seem hot and heavy when the temps rise.
+I’m a fan of the color black all year round, and actually regularly wear it in the warmer months.
+I wanted to share my tips on how to wear black in the summer without looking out of season or being uncomfortable.

 More Black, Less Fabric